microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identityprotection-root.md

 * **[signIn](signin.md) API**, allows you to query Microsoft Graph for information on Azure AD sign-ins with specific properties related to risk state, detail, and level.
 A sign-in risks represent the probability that a given authentication request isn’t authorized by the identity owner.
 These risks can be calculated in real-time or calculated offline using Microsoft’s internal and external threat intelligence sources including security researchers, law enforcement professionals, security teams at Microsoft, and other trusted sources.

-* **[identityRiskEvents](identityriskevent.md) API**, allows you to query Microsoft Graph for a list of risk detections and associated information- however, new use of this API is not recommended due to upcoming deprecation and current use should be move to riskDetections.
+* **[identityRiskEvents](identityriskevent.md) API**, allows you to query Microsoft Graph for a list of risk detections and associated information- however, new use of this API is not recommended due to upcoming deprecation and current usage should transition to riskDetections.

 >[!NOTE]
 >The identityRiskEvents API will be deprecated for the .com endpoint on January 10, 2020.
 [Learn more here](https://developer.microsoft.com/en-us/office/blogs/deprecatation-of-the-identityriskevents-api/).